I-Ching: The App of Changes

-An ancient book, updated with new interpretations.
 Thousands of years of wisdom in your pocket, ready to assist you in reflecting on decisions large and small.
+Ask the I-Ching a question and you summon up ancient philosophy, timeless archetypes, and the magic poetry of synchronicity.

 I Ching: The App of Changes

-is a mobile rendition of an ancient Chinese divination and philosophy text.
+is a pocket oracle & advisor: a mobile rendition of an ancient Chinese divination and philosophy text.

-This app began life in the 1980s as an ancient DOS-Based oracle.
-I've updated it for iPhone (Android & Windows soon) by popular request (well, ok, a couple extremely loyal users).
+This app began life in the 1980s as an ancient oracle on a floppy disk.
+I've recoded it for iPhone and Android by popular request (well, ok, a couple extremely keen users).
 It's now a handy way to pause and reflect mindfully on the questions, large or small, that you face every day.

 The oracle is actually a binary system made up of lines, broken or solid.
 6 lines capable of two states, 64 Hexagrams: it's a perfect divination system for replication by a binary software process.

 But the software engine here doesn't use the three-coin method popular in the west.
 It replicates the entire process of sorting 50 yarrow stalks again and again to derive each line: this maintains the statistical likelihood of a changing line precisely, which the coin method does not.
-I've released the sorting engine on GitHub as an open source code scrap.
+I've released the sorting engine on GitHub as an open source code scrap if you're digitally inclined and want to peek at what's going on under the hood.

 I-Ching: The App of Changes is designed for simplicity.
 The interface consists of an input bar where you can ask your question, and a single button.

 The original I-Ching was a ritual, one in which the question before you was thought about throughout the process of sorting yarrow stalks.
 That process happens in microseconds thanks to the I-Ching's software.
 You may want to take a minute or two to think deeply about your question as you compose it to honour the whole ritual thing.
-(If you're wondering why the code doesn't just throw three coins, see the code section for why that shortcut isn'n mathematically identical.)
+(If you're wondering why the code doesn't just throw three coins, see the code section for why that shortcut isn't mathematically identical to the older yarrow-stalk method.)

 Type your question in the input box and press "Ask."